oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 1. Make sure to whitelist OY’s IP to receive callbacks from OY
    - 54.151.191.85
    - 54.179.86.72
 1. Make sure to implement the idempotency logic in your system.
-Use “tx\_ref\_number” parameter as idempotency key to ensure that multiple callbacks under “tx\_ref\_number”  key should not be treated as multiple different payments.
+Use “tx\_ref\_number” parameter as the idempotency key to ensure that multiple callbacks under “tx\_ref\_number”  key should not be treated as multiple different payments.
 1. Save the changes

 ![Automatic Retry Callback](images/acceptingPayments/ewalletAggregator/ewallet_aggregator_automatic_retry_callback.png)